Josephine Joyce Lalam

 Josephine Joyce Lalam (born 12 November 2000) is a Ugandan javelin thrower.

+Career

 She finished eighth at the 2018 Commonwealth Games, won the bronze medal at the 2018 African Championships, finished fourth at the 2019 African Games and won the gold medal at the 2019 African U20 Championships.
+She was also the gold medalist at the 2016 East and Central Africa Junior Athletics Championships.

 Her personal best throw is 53.39 metres, achieved at the 2019 African Games in Rabat.
 This is the Ugandan record.